kirenz/course-template/_sources/docs/project-tips-resources.md

     -   ❌ There is a negative linear relationship between mpg and hp.
     -   ✅ There is a negative linear relationship between a car's fuel economy (in miles per gallon) and its horsepower.

--   **Know your audience:** Your report should be written for a general audience who has an understanding of statistics at the level of STA 210.
+-   **Know your audience:** Your report should be written for a general audience who has an understanding of statistics at the level of our course.

 -   **Avoid subject matter jargon:** Don't assume the audience knows all of the specific terminology related to your subject area.
     If you must use jargon, include a brief definition the first time you introduce a term.